Picture Books that Teach Grammar

 PUNCTUATION – EXCLAMATION MARK

 I love this book so much.
 It’s the journey of the exclamation mark.
 He stands out.
 But he wants to fit in.
 Until he realizes his purpose.
-A wonderful message as well as a great way to teach this particular punctuation mark.
+You’ll love this wonderful message which is also a great book for teaching about punctuation marks.

 Exclamation Points Say Wow by Michael Dahl, illustrated by Chris Garbutt

 Exclamation points!!
-In this story, they’re backstage at the theater.
-Learn what they do and read the examples of exclamation points making their point.
+In this picture book about punctuation, the exclamation points are backstage at the theater.
+Learn what they do and read the examples of exclamation points making their…uh, point.

 Commas Say Take a Break by Michael Dahl, illustrated by Chris Garbutt